12 Controversial Marketing Strategies Used by Salesforce.com to go from Launch to Scale

 George used the Salesforce application to determine the number of sales leads being generated by our direct mail campaigns.
 He found that we had fourteen leads in six months.
 We were shocked, and none of us could believe how much money we were wasting.
 Although some of the campaigns were extremely successful at differentiating our brand and garnering a firestorm of publicity, George’s metrics demonstrated that they weren’t winning customers.
 It was time for a drastic change.
 After all, it didn’t make any sense to create something truly innovative and then rely on tired methods to market and sell it.

 Ruthlessly track your marketing spend.
 If something is not working, focus more attention on what is.

-Do you have any crazy or unconventional philosophies within your company?
+Do you have any crazy or controversial marketing strategies in your business?

 Want to get people to respond to your cold email outreach?
 Grab this guide which gives you 10 cold email tips you need to be using!